 HLTHPS007 Administer and monitor medications

 HLTAID003 Provide First Aid

-All students must complete a minimum of 120 hours of work experience in a regulated aged care facility to be deemed competent for this qualification.
+All students must complete a minimum of 120 hours of work experience in a regulated aged care facility to be deemed competent for Certificate IV in Ageing Support qualification.

 How long will it take?

 Duration is dependent on training delivery mode, individual experience and skills.
 Students are required to complete a volume of learning of 1450 hours comprising of guided learning, individual study, assessments and work placement.
-Generally the course will take anywhere between 6 months and a year to complete.
+Generally the Certificate IV in Ageing Support course will take anywhere between 6 months and a year to complete.

 Face to face (Sydney only)